-202. The Government's performance in regard to aid management and coordination is generally considered to be fairly strong.
-The recent Paris Declaration/HCS Phase II evaluation report states that the Government's leadership has been mostly focused on channelling aid through general and sector budget support, which policy dialogue is broadly structured around.
-As an example, development partners have channelled a large part of their assistance into programmes for ethnic minorities, with budget support from six donors for Programme 135 - one of the flagships among 41 poverty-oriented national programmes.
+- 202. The Government's performance in regard to aid management and coordination is generally considered to be fairly strong.
+The recent Paris Declaration/Hanoi Core Statement Phase II evaluation report states that the Government's leadership has been mostly focused on channelling aid through general and sector budget support, which policy dialogue is broadly structured around.
+As an example, development partners have channelled a large part of their assistance into programmes for ethnic minorities, with budget support from six donors for Programme 135 one of the flagships among 41 poverty-oriented national programmes.
 These donors are thus in a position to raise collective policy concerns about ethnic communities and inequalities, an opportunity not available to IFAD as an individual partner.
 The section on policy dialogue describes the challenges that IFAD has to overcome when engaging in policy dialogue with the central government.
-Many of the issues IFAD deals with call for the involvement of a broader constituency,58 and would benefit from a collegial discussion on the basis of appropriate background work on the various options.

-203. As the representative of the Government, MoF is involved in loan negotiations and also keeps a close eye on the financial management of the country programme.
+Many of the issues IFAD deals with call for the involvement of a broader constituency,55 and would benefit from a collegial discussion on the basis of appropriate background work on the various options. - 203.
+As the representative of the Government, MoF is involved in loan negotiations and also keeps a close eye on the financial management of the country programme.
 MPI is the focal point agency in ODA attraction, coordination and management; taking the leading role in formulating strategies, policies, master plans of ODA attraction and utilization; monitoring and inspecting the management and organization for implementation of the programs and projects, urging and assisting the implementation of ODA programs and projects.
 In this capacity, MPI has been closely involved in the selection of provinces and design of projects/programmes, and co-chairs portfolio reviews.
-The Paris Declaration/HCS Phase II evaluation report also found that "communication and coordination across line ministries in Viet Nam is often poor", which "undermines MPI's capacity to intermediate effectively" with line ministries.
-But despite this difficulty at the national level, most of the IFAD-funded projects reflect a clear demand from the provincial authorities (see paragraph 79), although the selection of provinces for the IFAD-supported projects has been insufficiently strategic (see section on COSOP relevance).
-In general, over the last 18 years, the central government has shown great interest in, and provided solid support for, the IFAD-supported projects/programmes.
+The Paris Declaration/Hanoi Core Statement Phase II evaluation report also found that "communication and coordination across line ministries in Viet Nam is often poor", which "undermines MPI's capacity to intermediate effectively" with line ministries.
+But despite this difficulty at the national level, most of the IFAD-funded projects reflect a clear demand from the provincial authorities (see paragraph 79); although the selection of provinces for the IFAD-supported projects has been insufficiently strategic (see section on COSOP components of projects.